i0Ek3/Algorithm-In-Use/README.md

 - Algorithm Notes
 - Introduction to Algorithms
-- And so on...
+- Aha!
+Algorithm
+- Algorithm(4 Edition)

 ## Log

 Maybe I should divide the algorithm into different class, such as array, stack, and so on.

-Maybe later...
+You guessed it, I am doing this, don't go too far!